Roasted coffee beans tumbling from a roaster drum

 Coffee roast levels compared by colour, flavour, caffeine, and best brewing method.

 One common misconception: dark roasts are not higher in caffeine.
 Because roasting burns off some caffeine, a light roast actually retains marginally more caffeine by weight.
-The difference is small, but it is the opposite of what most people expect.

 All Coffee Bean Guides